 Performance optimization and data models are tougher areas.

 Anyone can build a slow performing system; the challenge is to build data pipelines that are both scalable and efficient.
 The ability and understanding of how to optimize the performance of an individual data pipeline and the overall system are a higher-level data engineering skill.

 For example, big data platforms continue to be challenging with regard to query performance and have added complexity to the modern data engineer’s job.

-In order to optimize the performance of queries and the creation of reports and interactive dashboards, the data engineer needs to know how to de-normalize, partition, index data models, or understand tools and concepts regarding in-memory models and OLAP cubes.
+In order to optimize the performance of queries and the creation of reports and interactive dashboards, the data engineering group needs to know how to de-normalize, partition, index data models, or understand tools and concepts regarding in-memory models and OLAP cubes.

 It is one task to build a data pipeline that can run in an experimental sandbox.